strakergroup/Nake-Agentic-Slack/README.md

    $ pipenv install
    ```

-2. Set up environment variables by copying the `.env.example` to `.env` and inputting the configuration for your app.
+2. Set up environment variables by copying the `.env.example` to `.env` and writing the configuration for your app.

    ```bash
    $ mv .env.example .env